 The Schwarzschild radius of an object is proportional to the mass.
 Accordingly, the mass of the Sun has a Schwarzschild radius of approximately 3.0 km, while the mass of the Earth gives it a Schwarzschild radius of only ∼9.0 mm, the size of a peanut.

-All the individual positive electric charge shields surrounding each individual nuclide, now, combine into one single positive electric “supercharge” shield, surrounding all the neucleons tightly clustered together into a ball at ∼0.74 absolute density.
+All the individual positive electric charge shields surrounding each individual nuclide, now, combine into one single positive electric “supercharge” shield, surrounding all the neucleons tightly clustered together into a ball at ∼0.74 absolute density, the density of Lead-208.
 What remains is a neutral spin/magnetic aligned deuteron and neutron cell “supercluster”.
 The neutral core with its positive electric shield is formed well below the Schwarzschild radius.
-For example, the Milky Way Galaxy’s calculated Schwarzschild radius is 12 million kilometers, while its neucleon supercluster is calculated at ~1,580 kilometers in radius.
-This is smaller than the radius of the moon.
+For example, the Milky Way Galaxy’s calculated Schwarzschild radius is 12 million kilometers, while its neucleon supercluster core has a calculated radius of ~1,580 kilometers, smaller than the radius of the moon.

 The positive electric supercharge shield, reacts to the supernuclide core’s g-rise at light speed pressure (∼ 30 million g), by increasing electric tension within the isotropic spin energy supershield until it stabilizes to balance core g-rise.
 The individual normally fermionic charge shells of the deuterons have fused into one homogenous shell of isotropic spin movement/energy with a finite thickness.
 For the Milky Way the charge shell thickness is calculated at ~75 km.

 It is estimated that nuclide collapse begins as low as 3 solar masses, a neumass number of 3.56 x 1057.